 Here are the steps:

-- Take the turn reading the storybook to your young readers.
+- Take a turn reading the storybook to your young readers.
 As you do it, pause occasionally and ask them questions like what do you think will happen next?
-Or, are you excited to hear more about the princess?
+Or are you excited to hear more about the princess?

 - Make the story reading session captivating by asking interesting questions as you go along.